Germany: No single cause for massive Oder River fish die-off

 Kuebler said Germany was “surprised and a bit saddened” by the claim.

-“We never said that the Polish side is responsible for the the use of pesticides (and) that fish died of this,” he said.
+“We never said that the Polish side is responsible for the the use of pesticides [and] that fish died of this,” he said.

 Poland’s prime minister has called the die-off an environmental “catastrophe.”